Root Canal Treatment Goodlettsville

 Other Options for Making Root Canal Treatment Affordable

 If you don’t have dental insurance, don’t worry – that’s not the only way to make the cost of root canal treatment more affordable.
-At our Goodlettsville dental office, we also welcome flexible financing with CareCredit, which prevents you from having to pay for the entire price upfront.
+At our Goodlettsville dental office, we also welcome flexible financing with Cherry, which prevents you from having to pay for the entire price upfront.
 Instead, you can choose a payment plan that works with your monthly budget so you can space out the cost into smaller, more manageable monthly chunks.
 We also offer periodic specials, which can help reduce your out-of-pocket expenses as well!

 Root Canal FAQs